-- TEXTBOOK: Myers, D. & Dewall, C. N. (2016).
+TEXTBOOK: Myers, D. & Dewall, C. N. (2016).
 Exploring Psychology, 10th ed.
 New York: Worth.
 The required text may be purchased at the WCC Bookstore located in Hale 'Ākoakoa Rm#160.
+The WCC text is bundled with free access to LAUNCHPAD (optional resource).
+Previous editions are NOT recommended.
+See ANNOUNCEMENTS for additional textnbook info and ISBN numbers.

-Previous editions are NOT recommended - COMPUTER/INTERNET ACCESS: You will need access to a computer with high-speed internet access. - LAULIMA WEBSITE: Through the WCC online homepage, log in to Laulima with your UH ID.
+COMPUTER/INTERNET ACCESS: You will need access to a computer with high-speed internet access.

+LAULIMA WEBSITE: Through the WCC online homepage, log in to Laulima with your UH ID.
 The tab for this course should be visible.
 If it is not, please see your instructor so that she can add you to the site.
 WCC recommends using FIREFOX for optimized potential.